FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 Those were the words written by a bored guy in his mid-20s-30s for a game that was quite the popular yet frustrating experience in the 2020s, but gained a massive uproar in popularity by the 2030s with the development of Official Nerve VR Gear that would allow a Player to experience the world of Video Games in a whole new light unlike anything that was experienced before.
 Wearing a biker helmet-type console upon their head, they lay down on their bed and start up the console with a voice command before having your nerves safely hijacked by the helmet to simulate the game inside your brain and allow you to experience that not only you could feel, but smell, sense, and taste everything the world had to offer to you- it was truly a masterclass of design by several gifted scientists and engineers to bring this product to the public.
 Many a game were designed using the existing engines at the time, but one that had potential, surprisingly, was Roblox with its surprisingly in-depth engine which remained wholly under the radar of most developers until some talented individuals were able to create truly impressive experiences with graphics, sound design, and mechanics you'd normally see in more common triple-A titles.
 And with this experimentation, came to the advancement Deepwoken NVR.

+The game was, ultimately, made more accessible to the player base due to its Roguelike perma-death nature not working well with the new system of gameplay, leading to a change in management, and a vast difference in creative choices for the gameplay.
+It's been 2 years since the release of the NVR port, and a sudden change in its code began to spread gradually due to the influence of an unknown Hacker with many faces, voices, and abilities, with no known name other than the attempted alias: Blank, but because their actions are that of a single player and most of the community being, well, the community, since they referenced their name as square-brackets, they've been dubbed BoxHead.
+Surprisingly tame, but Roblox censorships do be like that.
+They made a decree that changed the entire experience of the game unlike what it once was before: "-all stats are now uncapped!
+Have fun, while it lasts~" before leaving a group of players they assaulted upon The Isle of Vigils.

+The world is changing; the gears shifting, perspectives turning, lives twisting into
 # Stats
 These are the Health/Personal statistics to keep one's self alive, listed as such:
 - HP - How many times you can get hit with Physical and Elemental Damage.